Free Shipping on Orders over $75 to the Contiguous US

 Now carefully pour brine over each jar, leaving about ½ inch of headspace.
 Remove any bubbles and adjust the bring making sure it covers all your beans.
 Screw on lids and process jars at a hard boil for 10 minutes, ensuring water covers all the jars by 2 inches.

 After 10 minutes, remove jars from the canning bath and let cool completely on the counter.
 Lids should have popped within 24 hours.
-Let them sit for a few weeks to develop flavor and keep them for 12-18 months in a cool, dry space.
+Let them sit for a few weeks to develop flavor, then keep them for 12-18 months in a cool, dry place.

-We've been told on many occasions that our homegrown carrots taste like a different vegetable when compared to a store bought version and I agree!
+We've been told many times that our homegrown carrots taste like a different vegetable than store-bought ones, and I agree!
 If grocery store carrots in the wintertime just don’t do it for you, try preserving homegrown ones.

-Fill a bucket with leaves, sawdust or moist sand and pack in your carrots.
-Be sure to put a lid on the bucket before storing in a cool, dark place.
+Fill a bucket with leaves, sawdust, or moistened sand, then pack it with your carrots.
+Be sure to put a lid on the bucket before storing it in a cool, dark place.
 They should last about 3 months.
-You can occasionally check on the carrots, pulling out any bad ones.
+You can occasionally check the carrots and pull out any bad ones.

 You can also remove the tops and store them in the refrigerator in an airtight bag with a small towel or paper towels to absorb any moisture.
-The towel should be changed frequently to keep moisture away from carrots.
+Change the towel frequently to keep moisture away from carrots.
 Go through the carrots each month, removing any bad ones.

-If you would prefer to store them after cooking, you can roast, sauté or mash them, then freeze in freezer bags to add later to soups.
+If you would prefer to store them after cooking, you can roast, sauté, or mash them, then freeze them in freezer bags to add to soups later.

 People love or hate beets, but I’m convinced everyone has the ability to love them, they just haven’t tried eating them prepared the right way for their taste buds.

-Beets are a root vegetable that can keep for up to 2 months unwashed and uncooked in an airtight bag in your fridge.
+Beets are root vegetables that can keep for up to 2 months, unwashed and uncooked, in an airtight bag in your fridge.
 However, if you want them to last even longer, consider pickling them!

 ½ cup rice vinegar